copsTvFan/cops-episode-guide/guide.md

   different then before by using a limo.
 Inside the signal will be to pick up the phone and say, "Let's go to the hotel."
 Deputy Jim Campbell says to give him time to play the guys as he'll have to string them along longer than normal.
-Aldo says once you do the passby turn your radio off and say, “You are going to try to go for it.”
+Aldo says once you do the passby turn your radio off and say, "You are going to try to go for it."
 They have to stay off Santa Monica and use Fountain until they get something to do it that way.
 (9:30 PM) Justin walks up asks what's going on.
 He says he's a man of the world, would you like to see a lot of it and get in.
 He does and says he's from Sicily.
 Jim says he